 Student Health Insurance Minimum Requirements

 All students participating in University of Montana-sponsored study abroad programs are required to maintain health insurance coverage throughout the entire study abroad period.
+You will need to submit a Student Insurance Coverage Form and a copy of your insurance identification card(s) to the Office of International Programs (OIP).
 University of Montana's minimum coverage requirements are:

 - Medical Evacuation: $150,000

 - Enrolling for UM's Blue Cross/Blue Shield student insurance policy meets all of UM's minimum health insurance requirements for medical expense benefit, medical evacuation, and repatriation.